eduardoleolim/electron-esbuild/examples/tailwind-ts/README.md

    }
    ```

-5. **`index.css`**: In the main CSS file, include the base Tailwind directives to apply the framework’s styles throughout the project.
+4. **`index.css`**: Finnaly, in the main CSS file include the base Tailwind directives to apply the framework’s styles throughout the project.

     ```css
-    @tailwind base;
-    @tailwind components;
-    @tailwind utilities;
+    @import "tailwindcss";
     ```

-With this setup, esbuild will process TailwindCSS styles in the specified files and automatically generate the required styles during the project build.
+With this setup, esbuild will process TailwindCSS v4 styles in the specified files and automatically generate the required styles during the project build.